kksgandhi/stupid-simple-py-server/README.md

 # stupid-simple-py-server

+**NOTE:** This project currently has vulnerabilities.
+I'll look into it, but for now be wary when using this project.
+I do accept pull requests if you have a fix.

 This is a simple web server that allows you to prototype running Python code from any other major coding language.

 To use some buzzwords: This is a generic python microservice webserver using Flask